kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 Contrary to the regular technical documentation, UI elements follow different guidelines and best practices.
 Due to the limited space you can use to convey a message, your UI text must be as precise and concise as possible.
 Use the following general guidelines to design and write content for UI elements:

-- Use active voice and action-oriented language.
+- Use active voice and action-oriented language, for example:

+  ✅ Show active contacts
+  ⛔️ This toggle shows active contacts

+  ✅ Change the password
+  ⛔️ The password must be changed

-- Use title case for short one-line texts, such as labels or headings, and sentence case for messages and explanations, unless specified otherwise. (?)
+- Use title case for short one-line texts, such as labels or headings, and sentence case for messages and explanations, unless specified otherwise.

+  ✅ Postal Code
+  ⛔️ Postal code

+  ✅ Use sentence case for messages and explanations.
+  ⛔️ Don't Use Title Case For Longer Messages.

 - Use plural for the object names, as users usually interact with multiple objects within the program, for example:

   ✅ Service Instances <br>